 - Kevlar: Kevlar is a synthetic material made of durable plastic fibers that are fire-resistant.
 In a mattress, a layer of kevlar is placed just below the surface of the bed.
 This material is not treated with any harmful chemicals, is non-toxic, and safe for human contact.

 In addition to flame retardants, mattresses may have other harmful materials.
 When shopping for a healthier mattress, avoid those with the following additive.

-- Mercury, lead, or heavy metals: Mercury, lead, and other heavy metals are often added to foam during manufacturing.
+- Mercury, lead, or heavy metals: are often added to foam during manufacturing.
 These additives are linked to kidney and brain damage, as well as digestive problems.

 - Phthalates: Phthalates are industrial chemicals used to soften polyvinyl (PVC).
 They have been shown to cause reproductive complications, kidney, and liver dysfunction.

 - Formaldehyde: Formaldehyde is present in several household items, including furniture, glues, and cleaners.
-However, according to the EPA, it is dangerous for human contact and is linked to nasal and throat irritation.
+However, it is dangerous for human contact and is linked to nasal and throat irritation.
 Long term exposure can lead to asthma and allergies.

 - Toluene: Toluene is often present in industrial adhesives.
-According to the National Institute of Health, it causes nausea, headaches, and dizziness if inhaled.
+According to the it causes nausea, headaches, and dizziness if inhaled.